 2. Avoid to click Unsafe Links and Websites

-Ever clicked a link promising free Netflix—only to realize it’s a phishing attempt?
-Ransomware and malware often spread through spam messages, infected links, or malicious ads disguised as clickbait.
+Ever clicked a link promising free Netflix—only to face a phishing attempt?
+Ransomware often spreads through spam messages, infected links, or malicious ads disguised as clickbait.
 That “too-good-to-be-true” discount?
-Probably a suspicious URL leading to unsafe websites hosting drive-by downloads.
-The fix?
-Harden your browser security with tools like uBlock Origin to block pop-ups and malicious ads, or install security plugins like Malwarebytes Browser Guard that flag unfamiliar websites.
+Likely a suspicious URL hosting drive-by downloads.
+Fix this by:

 Also read:Best Laptops for Cybersecurity in 2025: Top Picks for Students, Professionals & Ethical Hackers